nairuzabulhul/.CodeBits/Linked-List/Problems/Intersection of two linked lists.md

      def getIntersectionNode(self, headA, headB):

+       # get the lenght of the two lists
        list_a = self.getSize(headA)
        list_b = self.getSize(headB)

+       # if the length of the list_a smaller than list_b, flip the heads
        if list_a < list_b :
            return self.getIntersectionNode(headB, headA)

+       # move the pointer of headA one mode step to match headB
        for n in range(list_a - list_b):
            headA = headA.next

        while headA and headB:
+          # if headA == headB return the number
           if id(headA) == id(headB):
               return headA